zion-king/data-ai-video-lectures/readme.md

 # data-ai-video-lectures
-#### This repo contains links to some of the publicly available lectures in data science I taught (or other talks, host sessions, etc) at GAMES Consort.
-They are mostly conceptual lectures and I will be updating this list from time time
+This repo contains links to some of the publicly available lectures in data science I taught (or other talks, host sessions, etc) at GAMES Consort.
+They are mostly conceptual lectures and I will be updating this list from time time.

 #### 1. Probabilistic Thinking Series
 - [Calculating Probabilities (Roulette Wheel Case Study)](https://youtu.be/97Neic4VC-4)